Gen Z healthcare in 2025: Expectations & trends

 • Social: Relationships, community involvement, and support networks.

-• Spiritual: Purpose, values, and connection to something larger than oneself.
+• Spiritual: Purpose, values, and beliefs that bring meaning greater than oneself.

 For Gen Z, mental health isn’t a taboo topic – it’s a core part of their overall well-being.